fedspendingtransparency/usaspending-api/usaspending_api/api_docs/markdown/using_the_api.md

       "value_format": "fy"
     }
     ```
   * `value` - Specifies the value to compare the field against.
-Some operations require specific datatypes for the value, and they are documented in the `operation` section.
+Some operations require specific datatypes for the value; these are documented in the `operation` section.
   * `value_format` - Specifies the format for the value.
 Only used in some operations where noted.
 Valid choices are enumerated below.
-    * `fy` - Treats a single value as a fiscal year range.
+    * `fy` - Treats a single value as a fiscal-year range.
-  * `combine_method` - This is a special field which modifies how the filter behaves.
-When `combine_method` is specified, the only other allowed parameter on the filter is `filters` which should contain an array of filter objects.
+  * `combine_method` - This is a special field that modifies how the filter behaves.
+When `combine_method` is specified, the only other allowed parameter on the filter is `filters`, which should contain an array of filter objects.
 The `combine_method` will be used to logically join the filters in this list.
 Options are `AND` or `OR`.
   ```
   {
     "combine_method": "OR",